Last Updated: 9/13/2023 | September 13th, 2023

 - Great place to meet people

-Two places I would not recommend staying are Monet’s and Selina.
+Two places I would not recommend are Monet’s and Selina.
 Monet’s is new and cheap and has friendly owners, but it’s far from the action, the walls are thin, and the accommodations pretty basic.
 If you were on a tight, tight budget and everywhere else was full, it would be good for a night.
-I wouldn’t spend more time there than that.

 Selina is a super popular hostel with digital nomads and has locations around the world.
-It’s always so hyped up that I was pretty excited to stay there.
-However, I was greatly disappointed with it.
-It was good spot to work from (they have a co-working space), there are resturants on site, and the bar, though overpriced, was nice place to meet expats and travelers, but the beds were hard, the rooms had little privacy, and the bathrooms weren’t well kept.
-Given the high premium it charges, I just didn’t see the value in staying there.
+However, while it was a good spot to work from (they have a co-working space) and the bar, though overpriced, was a nice place to meet expats and travelers, but the beds were hard, the rooms had little privacy, and the bathrooms weren’t well kept.
 Better to stay elsewhere and go party at Selina instead!
-You get more bang for your peso elsewhere.

 So there you have it: the best hostels in Medellín based on my recent firsthand experience.
 You can’t go wrong with any of them, but by far the best, best, BEST hostel in the city is Los Patios.
 It’s one of the greatest hostels I’ve ever stayed in!